vmware/build-tools-for-vmware-aria/docs/archive/doc/markdown/setup-cd-bamboo.md

 8. Add an Artefact download task and select the artefact you want to run with the installer (vRO package OR vRA package).
 Click Save.
 9. Add SCP Task and provide the IP address of the hatchery  ( Host field ).
 Provide login credentials (Username and Password ).
 Select again the artefact which will be copied and installed.
 Add Remote Path.
 For example /tmp/vra.zip
 10. Add SSH Task.
 The task will connect to the hatchery and install the artefact.

-The SSH command/script ( environment.properties section have to be modified accordingly to the specific project)
+    Following is a sample listing of the SSH command/script ( environment.properties section have to be modified accordingly to the specific project)

     ```bash
     echo "On the hatchery server"